lase-hub/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 6 - A script that creates a directory
 Script 7 - A script that moves a file
 Script 8 - A script that deletes a file
-Script 9 - A script that deletes a directory /n Script10 - A script that changes the working directory to the previous one
+Script 9 - A script that deletes a directory
+Script10 - A script that changes the working directory to the previous one Script11 - A  script that lists files in a particular order